• Home

 Section A contains question 1, 2 & 3.
 These are the short response questions from the Core (Population, Climate & Resources).
 There are 30 marks available here.
 Time taken 35 minutes.

-Section B contains question 4 and is the Infographic question.
-There are 10 marks available for this question and the activities will test you ability to read and critique the graphic that will be present in your insert.
+Section B contains question 4 and is a visual stimulus question.
+There are 10 marks available for this question and the activities will test you ability to read and critique a graphic that will be present in your exam insert booklet.
 Time taken, 10-15 mins

-Section C contains question 5 and 6. **This section will be removed from the May 2022 paper** Both these questions are 10 mark essay questions and you will be required to answer ONE QUESTION only.
+Section C contains question 5 and 6.
+Both these questions are 10 mark essay questions and you will be required to answer ONE QUESTION only.
 The questions will likely link together two or more parts of the core (e.g. climate change and population movement).
 Time taken 20 minutes.

 This paper is completed by HL students only.